Generic Name: polyethylene glycol 3350 and electrolytes (Oral route)

 - Ulcerative colitis, active and severe—Use with caution.
 May make these conditions worse.

 - Gastric retention (problems with emptying of food or fluid from the stomach) or

 - Intestinal problems (eg, blockage, ileus, perforation) or

 - Toxic megacolon (a very dilated intestine)—Should not be used in patients with these conditions.

-This section provides information on the proper use of a number of products that contain polyethylene glycol, potassium chloride, sodium bicarbonate, sodium chloride, and sodium sulfate.
+This section provides information on the proper use of a number of products that contain polyethylene glycol 3350 and electrolytes.
 It may not be specific to Colyte.
 Please read with care.

 Your doctor may have special instructions for you, depending on the type of test you are going to have.
 If you have not received such instructions, or if you do not understand them, check with your doctor in advance.